opethe1st/connect4/plan_of_action.md

 Last would be the game over code.
 Be able to recognise when a player has won.

 Then better UI.
 Draw game boundaries and also better UI for accepting input.

+# Next step
+implement retry mechanism given user input - done. probably needs to be refactored.

+Implement game over code.
+ - either no moves left or 4 balls have been connected.
+ - can do it such that I only check from the last move if 4 balls have been conected.
+ - so part of play move. is determine if game is at game_over state.